ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 #### Creating Docker's image

-Currently we are sure that our Docker setup is working correctly, let's start with setting the image.
+Currently we are sure that our Docker application's setup is working correctly, let's start with setting the image.

-1dcae25ab9f1

-przeor@Kamils-MacBook-Pro docker $ docker-machine env
-export DOCKER_TLS_VERIFY="1"
-export DOCKER_HOST="tcp://192.168.99.100:2376"
-export DOCKER_CERT_PATH="/Users/przeor/.docker/machine/machines/default"
-export DOCKER_MACHINE_NAME="default"
-# Run this command to configure your shell:
-# eval $(docker-machine env)
-przeor@Kamils-MacBook-Pro docker $
+First of all we need to make some modification to our current codebase as there are small tweaks to make it work properly.